 The hypothalamus-pituitary-adrenal axis — a feedback mechanism between the brain and the pituitary and adrenal glands – is a physiologic mediator of stress.

-However, acute alcohol use can increase the production of many stress hormones, including corticosterone and corticotropin, causing this happen.
+However, acute alcohol use can increase the production of many stress hormones, including corticosterone and corticotropin.

 However, it may feel wonderful because the “stress” reaction combines with the dopamine system’s reward effects.

 The truth is that alcohol causes us to feel more stressed and anxious, which is why you may have found yourself waking up at 3 am with a racing heart and feelings of guilt and remorse.
 Learn about this and more in our transformational coaching

 Dopamine, also known as the “happy hormone,” is one of the most important.
 It’s significant since it’s a chemical messenger that plays a role in reward, motivation, memory, attention, and even body movement regulation.

 The dopamine is connected to ‘motivation’ and not happiness.
 It is short-lived when released and is released in lesser amounts every time alcohol is consumed, leading to chasing the ‘pot of gold at the end of a rainbow – you never find it!

 Alcohol is known to diminish inhibitory control in the prefrontal cortex, a portion of the brain connected with decision-making and social behavior, allowing mid-brain dopamine neurons to take over more control.
 When people drink, they report losing self-control as a result of this.